 The Olde Crisfield Crab & Steakhouse will re-opens in the Spring.
 Located on the water, Olde Crisfield can accommodate groups up to 300 people for meals or crab feasts.
 They will also offer a culinary experience, with history of the local seafood industry, and a crab cake making demonstration. www.oldecrisfield.com

 The Avalon Theatre now has a Stolz Listening Room which is the perfect size for motor coach passengers – and they can put together a show easily with the Barber Shoppers, local comedians, small bands, etc. and would love to tap into the motor coach business

-The Frederick Douglass Monument was unveiled in June 2010 and adds a new dimension to the Frederick Douglass Tour.
+The Frederick Douglass Monument adds a new dimension to the Frederick Douglass Tour.
 A special tour with Dockside Express can be arranged.
 Thousands of people have visited the monument since it was implemented on the grounds of the Court House in Easton.
 Here is where he stood when he gave his last speech in Talbot and behind the Court House, site of the original where he was incarcerated.

 - Academy Art Museum Craft Show – juried artists are welcomed to the Museum to display and sell their art – from paintings to clothing, jewelry, furniture, handbags, dolls, glass, home décor, and more.
 Artists represent the nation and are the best in their craft.
 Food service provided at the Museum.

 - OysterFest - November - Come celebrate the Bay oyster with live music, great food, family activities, skipjack and buyboat rides, oyster aquaculture and restoration demonstrations, oyster tonging, and cooking demonstrations.